ericanafziger/JS-Better-Doctor-API/README.md

 ## Description

-_This app allows the user to search for Doctors in the Portland, OR area.
+_This app allows the user to search for Doctors in OR based on area.
 It returns a list of results for doctors based on the symptoms the user has entered in the form.
 It includes photos of the doctors as well as their name and address._

 ## Technologies Used